dawelab/Age_Structure/MSMC/README.md

 # Generate input files for msmc for one chromosome, and run MSMC2 (https://github.com/stschiff/msmc-tools)

-The mask files here are the syntenic unalignable regions identified through the SV calling step.
+The mask files here are the syntenic alignable regions identified through the SV calling step.
+The `nonUMR_gene.bed` file is used for excluding SNPs located in functional regions.

 ```
 ml msmc/2.1.2-GCC-8.3.0